pyx9999/alfa-awus036ach-usb/README.md

 # alfa-awus036ach-usb
 this is a shell script to add alfa wifi usb adapter awus036ach driver to linux mint and ubuntu os. apt package manager.

-you will still need a monitor mode wifi adapter and wireless adapter capable of injection.
-RTL8812AU chip
+you will still need Alfa AWUS036ACH wifi adapter

-recommendation: Alfa AWUS036ACH

 dont forget to make executable (chmod +x alfa_awus036ach_usb) , and run with sudo.